lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 These three operations are really all that we need to manage a tree.
 Compose is already being used to target several different tree types: Android Views, ComponentNodes, Vectors, TextSpan, and there will likely be more to come.

+Making things generic adds complexity, but isn't important to understand how things work.
 Rather than go into details about how this generalism is achieved, lets define a basic tree-like data structure that we can use for the purposes of this blog post.

 We can imagine an extremely simple UI library that had the following types defined: